ChartIQ/chartiq-react-app/chartiq-react-components/README.md

 ### Adding your own quotefeed

-By default all components will load the quoteFeedSimulator so that you have some working data to get started with.
+By default, all components will load the quoteFeedSimulator so that you have some working data to get started.
 When you are ready to add your own quotefeed, it should be aded to the resources prop passed into the chart component.
 ```jsx
 import MyCustomQuotefeed from './myCustomQuotefeed'
 import { getCustomConfig } from '@chartiq/react-components/containers/AdvancedChart/resources'